-- 1.0 Students will be able to solve algebraic equations and inequalities including linear, quadratic, radical, and absolute value equations and inequalities. - 2.0 Students will be able to interpret equations and their graphs using the rectangular coordinate system, forms of lines, and slope. - 3.0 Students will be able to use functions in both a procedural and a conceptual manner.
-They will be able to represent functions graphically, numerically, algebraically, and/or verbally. - 4.0 Students will be able to evaluate, graph and determine characteristics for polynomial and rational functions. - 5.0 Students will be able to evaluate, graph and determine characteristics of logarithmic and exponential functions and solve logarithmic and exponential equations. - 6.0 Students will be able to solve simultaneous systems of equations and inequalities interpreting the meaning of the solution(s) and demonstrating graphical solution techniques when appropriate.
+- 1.0 Students will be able to solve algebraic equations and inequalities including linear, quadratic, radical, and absolute value relations and functions. - 2.0 Students will be able to interpret equations and their graphs using the rectangular coordinate system, forms of lines, and slope. - 3.0 Students will be able to use functions both in a procedural and a conceptual manner.
+They will be able to represent functions graphically, numerically, algebraically, and/or verbally. - 4.0 Students will be able to solve, graph and determine characteristics for polynomial and rational functions. - 5.0 Students will be able to transform and solve equations involving logarithmic and exponential functions. - 6.0 Students will be able to solve simultaneous systems of equations and inequalities interpreting the meaning of the solution(s) and demonstrating graphical solution techniques when appropriate.
 They will also be able to perform matrix operations, including multiplication, inverses, and determinants.